 Contact

-Charisse M. Harris (she/her) is a mixed-media artist & art instructor from Akron, OH.
-She received her MFA from Kent State University, and her BA in Studio Art from Baldwin-Wallace University.
-Charisse has taught a variety of studio art courses as a part-time professor at Kent State University, Columbus State & Capital University in Columbus, OH.
-She is currently the Visiting Assistant Professor of Drawing at Oberlin College where she teaches figure drawing & painting.
+Charisse has taught a variety of studio art courses as a professor at Kent State University, Kent State-Stark , Columbus State Community College, & Capital University in Columbus, OH.
+She was a Visiting Assistant Professor of Drawing at Oberlin College until 2023 and is currently a lecturer at Baldwin-Wallace University.